jacebenson/jace.pro/content/post/2018-12-31-open-source-activity-formatter/index.md

 authors: ["jace"]
 ---

-The Out of Box activity formatter is... somthing... isn't it?
+The Out of Box activity formatter is... something... isn't it?
 It has a lot of features, but with those features it has a number of issues and it's one of the things HI's never given out.